 Harness the power of video to promote reflective practice and teacher growth Video is the only feedback method that allows educators to view their teaching through their own eyes, yet many K-12 professionals have yet to reap the benefits of this powerful technology.
 This practical and comprehensive guide takes advantage of new methods and tools to capture teaching and learning and a broad base of current research to impact teacher thinking and actions.
 Written for instructional coaches, administrators, supervisors, and individual teachers, it includes • guidance on how to get started and how to engage in nonjudgmental and descriptive analysis • scaffolding to counter anxiety and resistance, and to cultivate a growth mindset. • chapters on specific contexts including developmental, evaluative, and problems of practice. • guidance for observation in specific grade bands and for specific student populations. • templates and links to videos for video analysis tasks, step-by-step process outlines, real-world vignettes and application questions.
 Drawing on broad evidence of the impact of video on teaching, this is the guide for maximizing this powerful form of professional learning.

-Part One: Laying the Groundwork for Powerful Use of Video in Teacher Learning
+Laying the Groundwork for Powerful Use of Video in Teacher Learning

 No matter our educational role—whether teacher, teacher leader, coach, administrator, researcher, or teacher educator—video can be leveraged as an important tool in understanding and improving classroom practice.
 No other observation instrument offers the chance for us to see ourselves in action, or freeze the fast-paced moments of classroom interactions.
 However, there are several elements that are essential to appreciate before entering into using video to facilitate teacher learning—one’s own or the learning of others.